 There is now a separate queue on the far right-hand side of the immigration queues that cater to families with small children (under 5) and the elderly (over 60) along with diplomats, flight crew and those lucky enough to have an ABTC.

-The arrivals hall is huge, so expect a long walk from your gate to the immigration queues.
+The arrivals hall at Bali Airport is huge, so expect a long walk from your gate to the immigration queues.